-Proposal No. 1

-ELECTION OF DIRECTORS
+PROPOSAL NO. 1 ELECTION OF DIRECTORS

-Our Board of Directors recommends that you vote FOR all of our director nominees.
+Our Board of Directors recommends that you vote "FOR ALL" of our director nominees.

-At our Annual Meeting, ten directors are to be elected to hold office until our next annual meeting of stockholders and until their successors are duly elected and qualified.
+At our Annual Meeting, our shareholders will have the opportunity to vote to elect nine directors to hold office until our next annual meeting of shareholders and until their successors are duly elected and qualified.
 All nominees are currently directors of the Company.